 Here are 5 questions to ask any pet insurance provider to help you learn about the best fit for your practice’s clients.
 If you’d like to learn more, contact our Veterinary Services Department today at 1-877-738-2677!

 1. How much does the plan cost?

 A pet insurance plan needs to give clients the right amount of coverage—and be affordable for their budget.
-Our entry level accident and illness plan on average costs 34% less than similar plans offered by other providers, and 60% less than the most expensive of these plans.* If you hear promises of really high payouts elsewhere, look closely at the cost of the plan.
+Our entry level accident and illness plan on average costs more than 30% less than similar plans offered by other providers, and 65% less than the most expensive of these plans.* If you hear promises of really high payouts elsewhere, look closely at the cost of the plan.
 Will clients need to raise their deductible a significant amount just to afford it?
-Even with our lower premiums, fewer than 2% of our customers hit their plan’s incident limit in 2010.+
+Even with our lower premiums, only about 0.5% of our customers even hit their plan’s incident limit.+

 2. What will affect your clients’ reimbursements?

 ASPCA Pet Health Insurance plans reimburse 90% of eligible charges from the

 actual veterinary bill.
 Our reimbursements aren’t limited by a benefit schedule,

 which pays a fixed amount per diagnosis regardless of the treatments pets need.

 We also don’t exclude veterinarians’ exam fees.
 Since more than 60% of claims

 include this fee, this can have a big impact on clients’ payouts.** Finally, we